temporalio/features/features/signal/workflow_to_workflow/README.md

 # Detailed spec

-Signals sent from within one workflow via the are transmitted to the target workflow execution and delivered for processing.
+Signals sent from within one workflow via the workflow api are transmitted to the target workflow execution and delivered for processing.